Flotomate/product_docs/source/admin/admin-customization/ad-template.rst

 Templates
 *********

-Templates in Flotomate allows you to quickly fill the create form of Request, Problem, and Change.
+Templates in Motadata allows you to quickly fill the create form of Request, Problem, and Change.
 You can create templates for each of the ticket types, and your users (only on Technician portal) can use them while creating a Request, Problem or Change.